History and Development of Lanarkshire Deaf Club

 Our centre provides various groups and activities for all age groups.
-A timetable of these activities can be found on our facebook page.
+A timetable of these activities can be found on our home page or updates can be found on our facebook page.

 We actively encourage and welcome both Deaf and hearing children and families to attend the club.
 Our family friendly environment and volunteers is one of the reasons that Lanarkshire Deaf Club continues to grow.

 Our weekly family group for pre-schoolers is a fantastic place to come along and learn baby sign, enjoy bookbug sessions in British Sign Language and provide support for Deaf and Hearing parents alike.
 We continue to support older children through out regular Youth Club and linked events.